uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 #### Between your local machine and Discovery

-There are a number of ways to transfer files between your local machine and the Discovery cluster.
+There are a number of ways to transfer files between your local machine and Discovery.
 These include the commands `sftp`, `scp`, or `rsync` as well as GUI apps like Cyberduck or FileZilla.

 For more information on transferring files between your local machine and the Discovery cluster, see the [Data Management user guides](/user-information/user-guides/data-management).